rafaqz/citation.vim/README.md

 (https://github.com/rafaqz/citation.vim)

-Citation.vim Imports zotero databases (with better_bibtex citation keys if available) or exported bibtex files and inserts/runs/does whatever you want with them using Unite.vim.
+Citation.vim Imports zotero databases (with better_bibtex citation keys if available) or exported bibtex files and inserts keys, opens pdfs, searches fulltext or does whatever you want with them using Unite.vim.

-It also allows you to use your documents as file managers - open referenced pdfs and urls directly from your citations or from the citation list.
+It allows you to use your documents as file managers - open referenced pdfs and urls directly from your citations or from a citation list.
 Browse all citation details, notes and abstracts within vim.
-Yank, insert or preview .
+Yank, insert or preview.
+Pass args to filter by a pdf fulltext search of your zotero database.

 ![Citation.vim screenshot](screenshot.png?raw=true "Citation.vim screenshot")

-A recent addition is caching: zotero and bibtex file import is cached until the files change - this has drastically sped up loading of large citation databases.

 Many thanks to termoshtt for unite-bibtex and smathot for gnotero and LibZotero code.